JamesCC/VMXProxyPy/readme.md

     sudo make install_status

+The service will automatically start at boot.
 Lastly, you can remove (uninstall) the service just by...

     sudo make uninstall